 The National Board for Safeguarding Children in the Catholic Church in Ireland (NBSCCCI) has launched a video series on the theology of safeguarding.

 Every month for nine months from January 2021, the NBSCCCI will place a short video on some aspect of the theology of safeguarding on their webpage.
 Nine new videos have been commissioned from theologians, scripture scholars, and ethicists who live and work in Ireland, Italy, and the United States.
-In October 2021, the National Board will host its national conference on the theme 'Towards a Theology of Safeguarding', at which the questions posed by the video contributors will be addressed.
+In 2022 the National Board will host a national conference on the theme 'Towards a Theology of Safeguarding', at which the questions posed by the video contributors will be addressed.

 September video: Justin Humphreys is married with three adult children and lives in southwest England.
 He is Chief Executive (Safeguarding) at thirtyone:eight, the leading independent Christian safeguarding charity in the UK.
 With a background in social work and church leadership, he has spent the past 25 years working in a variety of contexts and settings with vulnerable groups.
 He is a passionate advocate for justice and has dedicated his working life to the pursuit of protecting vulnerable people.
 He is a 'learning leader' committed to exploring and practicing authentic and just leadership.
 Justin is also Honorary Lecturer in the School of Psychology at the University of Chester, the current Chair of the Christian Forum for Safeguarding (a national body of leading safeguarding professionals from across the Christian denominations in the UK), and founder/initiator of the All Party Parliamentary Group (APPG) for Safeguarding in Faith Communities.
 He holds an MSc in Child Protection and Strategic Management and a BSc(Hons) in Social Work Studies.